Azizi-Code/azizi-code.github.io/README.md

 ### .NET Developer (Jul 2018 – Feb 2022)
 **Freelance, Turkey**

+Developed a variety of applications such as web, windows apps, and services for different customers.
+Developed a web application for managing patients' documents for hospitals. more than three hospitals have successfully implemented this solution, handling millions of documents and processing thousands of scanned pages daily.

 - Developed a user-friendly web application for hospitals by .Net Core 5 and Angular 11.
 The application allows them to scan, digitize, and manage patients' documents.
 Scan millions of documents each month.
 - Created an open-source service that connects web apps with scanners hardware, published on GitHub.
 - Used CQRS pattern, MediatR, and Entity framework core as the ORM for the data layer.